KubaSedek/Weather-app/README.md

 Hi.

 This is my first finished project.
-Click this link (https://kubasedek.github.io/Weather-app/) for demo.

 Cheers.